leo-leesco/fun/overview/jourdan.md

 features behind safe interfaces.
 We will study the important example of interior mutability.

 Next, we will focus on two recent research subjects on Rust.
-First, it is possible to translate programs written in the safe fragment of Rust into a functional language, thus completely erasing state.
+First, we will give an overview of one proof of soundness of the type system of Rust, which also proves that many libraries written in the unsafe fragment are, in fact, safe.
+Second, we will see that it is possible to translate programs written in the safe fragment of Rust into a functional language, thus completely erasing state.
 This makes it possible to ease verification of Rust programs.
-Second, we will give an overview of one proof of soundness of the type system of Rust, which also proves that many libraries written in the unsafe fragment are, in fact, safe.